The Setup: An IoT Platform at Uncomfortable Scale

 temperature: { $gt: 30 },

-If cross-DB hops are painful, why not embed ownership in the telemetry document?
+If cross-DB round trips are expensive, why not embed ownership directly in the telemetry document?

 {